iainctduncan/learn-scheme-for-max/part_1.rst

   s4m> 7

 There is a shortcut in Scheme, (sometimes called "defun" notation, from Common Lisp), that allows us to define functions without explictly using lambda.
+Under the hood, it's exactly the same.

 .. code:: scm

-  ;; define a function to add 1 using defun notation (define (add-1 x) (+ 1 x))
+  ;; define a function called add-1, that adds 1 to its argument (define (add-1 x) (+ 1 x))
   s4m> add-1